diezcami/diezcami.github.io/resume.markdown

 notitle: true
 ---
 # Biography
 I’m a 22 year old university student taking up Computer Science in Manila.
 I love learning, building and doing just about anything with code.
-If I'm not developing projects, I'm probably studying for my  classes, cooking, hanging out with friends or taking a few [photos](http://diezcami.vsco.co).
+If I'm not developing projects, I'm probably studying for my classes, cooking, hanging out with my friends, or taking a few [photos](http://diezcami.vsco.co).

 # Skills
 I'm primarily interested in iOS and web development.
 I have ample experience in Swift and Objective-C for iOS development.
 I have designed and implemented the front-end of web applications using Javascript (JQuery), CSS (LESS/SASS), and HTML.
-I have also worked on the back-end of several projects by drafting databases (MySQL, PostgreSQL, NoSQL, MongoDB) and using frameworks such as PHP CodeIgniter (with RESTful), Ruby on Rails, and C# ASP .NET.
+I have also worked on the back-end of several projects by drafting databases (MySQL, PostgreSQL, NoSQL, MongoDB) and using frameworks such as PHP CodeIgniter (with RESTful), Ruby on Rails, and C# ASP.NET.
 I also have experience coding in Java, C++, Go, and Scheme/Lisp.

 Aside from programming, I have also spent a significant part of my university life participating in extracurricular activities.
 I enjoy managing and pioneering projects, especially in the company of a great team.
 I have led and significantly contributed to the success of several events such as Hackathons, workshops (i.e., Github Patchwork Manila), and outreach programs.

-If you'd like to know more about my projects, you can download my resume below :)
+If you'd like to know more about my work, you can contact me or download my resume using the buttons below :)

 # Links
 <div style="text-align: left">